conficient/BlazorChatSample/README.md

 [![Build Status](https://dev.azure.com/conficient/BlazorChatSample/_apis/build/status/conficient.BlazorChatSample?branchName=master)](https://dev.azure.com/conficient/BlazorChatSample/_build/latest?definitionId=2&branchName=master)

-> Now upgraded for [.NET 5 RC-1](https://devblogs.microsoft.com/aspnet/asp-net-core-updates-in-net-5-release-candidate-1/) - many thanks [Turochamp](https://github.com/Turochamp)!
-Please ensure you have installed the latest Blazor templates and VS 2019 preview.
+> Now upgraded for [.NET 5 RTM](https://devblogs.microsoft.com/aspnet/announcing-asp-net-core-in-net-5/) - Please ensure you have the .NET 5 SDK loaded and VS 2019 v16.8 or later.
+> One change since the release candidates is that the scoped CSS is now `AppName.styles.css` in place of the `_framework/scoped.styles.css`

 This application demonstrates the use of [SignalR](https://www.asp.net/signalr) to create a [Blazor](https://blazor.net/) chat application.